Abelian Galois cohomology of quasi-connected reductive groups: Quasi-connected reductive groups and principal homomorphisms

 \begin{lemma} Consider a short exact sequence of quasi-connected reductive $k$-groups

 where $S$ is a $k$-torus.
 Then $S$ is central in $H$. \end{lemma}

 \begin{proof} From \eqref{e:SHG} we obtain a short exact sequence of {\em connected} reductive $k$-groups

 from which we see that $S$ is central in $H^0$.
 Hence the subgroup $H^\sss\subseteq H^0$ acts by conjugation on $S$ trivially.
-Since $Z(H)$ also acts on $S$ trivially, by Lemma \ref{l:Z(G)def} $H$ acts by conjugation on $S$ trivially, and we conclude that $S$ is central, as desired. \end{proof}
+Since $Z(H)$ also acts on $S$ trivially, and $H=Z(H)\cdot H^\sss$ by Definition \ref{d:q-c-r}(3), $H$ acts by conjugation on $S$ trivially, and we conclude that $S$ is central, as desired. \end{proof}

+\begin{construction} Consider a short exact sequence of quasi-connected reductive $k$-groups \eqref{e:SHG} as in Lemma \ref{l:l0-short-exact}.
+Then $\pi$ is faithfully flat (by the definition of exactness).
+Since $\pi(H^0)=G^0$, we have